 Her passion is to improve people’s quality of life, both individually and collectively, through technology.
 She is also passionate about scientific outreach.
 Hence, she regularly collaborates with the media (press, radio, TV) and gives non-technical talks about science and technology to broad audiences, as well as audiences primarily made up of teenage girls.

-I am also passionate about exploring new opportunities that are only possible thanks to the existence of large scale data, always placing people and people’s needs at the center
+I am also passionate about exploring new opportunities that are only possible thanks to the existence of large scale data, always placing people and people’s needs at the centre.

 Finally, I am also very passionate about inspiring, attracting and retaining more women in technology and especially in Big Data/Artificial Intelligence